Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 where mass density ($ρ$) in terms of $kg {m}^{-3}$, heat capacity ($c$) in terms of $J k g^{-1} K^{-1}$ and thermal conductivity ($K$) in terms of $W m^{-1} K^{-1}$ at $K(T)=K_0 \times T_0 / T$, which depends on temperature.
 In this formula, the conductivity coefficient $K_0$ is in temperature $T_0=300 \mathrm{~K}$.
 Also, ($S$) is the pulsed source that produces heat in terms of $Wm^{-3}$.

+### Variation of the Heat Gradient:

+1. **Time Evolution ($\frac{\partial T}{\partial t}$):**
+   - The term $\frac{\partial T}{\partial t}$ describes how temperature changes over time at a specific point in the crystal.
+   - Initially, the laser heats the crystal rapidly, leading to a steep temperature gradient.
+Over time, the rate of temperature increase slows as the crystal absorbs more heat.

+2. **Spatial Distribution ($\nabla T$):**
+   - The gradient $\nabla T$ indicates how temperature varies across the crystal.
+Near the laser's focal point, the gradient is steep, reflecting a sharp temperature rise.
+Away from this region, the gradient flattens as heat spreads.

+3. **Heat Diffusion:**
+   - $\nabla \cdot (K(T) \nabla T)$ describes the diffusion of heat, with $K(T)$ being temperature-dependent thermal conductivity.
+Heat diffuses more efficiently in regions with higher $K(T)$, leading to a smoother gradient over time.

+### Derivative and Gradient Explanation:
+- **Derivative**:
+  The derivative is a fundamental concept in calculus that quantifies the rate at which a function changes with respect to its independent variable.
+For a given function \( f(x) \), the derivative, denoted as \( f'(x) \) or \($\frac{df}{dx}$\), represents the instantaneous rate of change of the function with respect to \( x \).
+It provides information about the slope of the tangent line to the function at any point \( x \).
+Mathematically, the derivative is defined as:

+  $$
+  f'(x) = \lim_{\Delta x \to 0} \frac{f(x + \Delta x) - f(x)}{\Delta x}
+  $$

+  This limit describes how the function \( f(x) \) changes as the input \( x \) is varied infinitesimally.

+- **Gradient**:
+  The gradient is an extension of the derivative concept to functions of multiple variables.
+For a scalar function \( f(x, y, z) \), which depends on several independent variables, the gradient \($ \nabla f $\) is a vector that points in the direction of the steepest rate of increase of the function.
+The magnitude of this vector represents the rate of change in that direction.
+The gradient is composed of the partial derivatives of the function with respect to each independent variable:

+  $$
+  \nabla f = \left( \frac{\partial f}{\partial x}, \frac{\partial f}{\partial y}, \frac{\partial f}{\partial z} \right)
+  $$

+  Each component $ \frac{\partial f}{\partial x} $, $ \frac{\partial f}{\partial y} $, and $ \frac{\partial f}{\partial z} $ measures the rate of change of $ f $ with respect to the corresponding variable while holding the other variables constant.

 # 5. Phase Mismatch
-When a crystal is placed under the radiation of a laser, the temperature of different points of the crystal becomes a function of space and time.
-As the temperature changes, the refractive index of the crystal also changes.
-In this way, the refractive index of the crystal will also become a function of space and time.
-Since the speed of light is dependent on the refractive index of the medium, the speed of light passing through different points of the crystal will also be a function of space and time.
-As a matter of fact, the speed of light changes in the radial directions due to the temperature gradient.
-Hence,  the different points of the wavefront experience different speeds and the shape of the wavefront is disturbed.
-This results in a phase mismatch between the primary and second harmonic waves, as shown in Figure 5.
+During SHG, a crystal is subjected to laser radiation, the temperature at various points within the crystal becomes spatially and temporally dependent.
+This variation in temperature causes corresponding changes in the crystal's refractive index, making the refractive index also a function of position and time.
+Since the speed of light in a medium is dependent on its refractive index, the speed of light traveling through different regions of the crystal will similarly be a function of position and time.
+Specifically, the temperature gradient within the crystal causes the speed of light to vary radially.
+Consequently, different regions of the wavefront experience different speeds, leading to distortions in the wavefront shape.
+This results in a phase mismatch between the fundamental and second harmonic waves.
+In different crystals, the wavefronts may be convex or concave.
+Figure 5 shows a concave wavefront.

 <p align="center">
   <img src="./Archive/images/3.%20Readme_images/image05.png" alt="Image 5" width="75%">
 </p>

 <p align="center">Figure 5.
-Schematic of the phase mismatch due to temprature gradient within the crystal.</p>
+Schematic of the phase mismatch due to temprature gradient within the crystal.
+In different crystals the wavefronts may be convex or concave.
+This figure shows a concave wavefront.</p>

 Phase is a function of temperature and it is clear that due to the presence of the phase difference in the field equations, this quantity is very effective in determining the efficiency of the SHG.
 In this way, heat and electromagnetic waves are related indirectly.
 The below formula is the correlation between phase ($φ$) and temperature ($T$):